Connie B Burkhart ~ Renaissance Woman

 EVENING ~ Bluegrass Concert

-DAY 5: DEPARTURE after Breakfast – I know, I always want it to last longer too!
+SATURDAY: DEPARTURE after breakfast – I know, I always want it to last longer, too!

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Explore the geology, paleontology, archaeology, anthropology and history of Ghost Ranch and the surrounding area through easy to moderate hikes to places that tell the stories of the rocks, the people and the fossilized life of the past.
 Learn how these ‘ologies’ fit together bringing history to life as we set the stage with lectures and adventures out in the field visiting sites and important geologic areas.
-Participants must be able to hike at 6,500ft in elevation on uneven terrain carrying a light pack for water and a sack lunch as at least two of our hikes will take us out in the wilderness until early afternoon.
-This earth science-based hiking excursion will weave together the stories of time, taking us back to the period when the first dinosaurs roamed the land that is now Ghost Ranch.
+Participants must be able to hike at 6,500ft in elevation on uneven terrain carrying a light pack for water and a sack lunch as several of our hikes will take us out in the wilderness until early afternoon.
+This earth science-based hiking excursion is a signature program developed and led by Connie B. Burkhart who weaves together the narrative of the past, taking us back to the period when the first dinosaurs roamed the land that is now Ghost Ranch.
+Come join this immersion into the ‘Ologies’ and hike the stories of the land and legends of the ones who footprints echo through time.

 HIKE THE ‘OLOGIES’ / WELCOME LETTER

 Ghost Ranch boasts amazing sites to study about Triassic life as well as cultural sites where excavations have produced artifacts that are over four thousand years old!
 Located at the edge of three geologic zones, the rocks of the ranch and nearby Abiquiu tell intriguing stories of the earth’s tectonic movements in North America.
-When we visit the various sites, we will hike to some locations and drive to others and some days will have multiple stops.
-As always, our adventures are weather permitting and we will be spending two days out on trails with sack lunches so we enjoy the full wilderness experience.
+When we visit the various sites, hike to some locations and drive to others.
+As always, our adventures are weather permitting and we will be spending several days out on trails with sack lunches so we enjoy the full experience exploring the land.

-Be prepared to walk/hike 1 to 4 miles over uneven terrain at 6,500ft, although the hikes for this program will be less vigorous than other classes I lead.
-Below I have included a list of items that will be good to bring for our time out on the trail.
-Hikes will be in the mornings until lunch or longer if we are on our sack lunch days, which are Tuesday and Thursday.
-If you want to book an afternoon tour or horseback ride with the ranch, Monday and Wednesday are good days to do so.
+Be prepared to walk/hike 1 to 4 miles over uneven terrain at 6,500ft.
+Hikes are easy to moderate for this program.
+Please read the supply list of items that will be good to bring for our time out on the trail.
+Hikes will be in the mornings until lunch or longer if we are on our sack lunch days.
+If you want to book an afternoon tour or horseback ride with the ranch, please reference the schedule and choose days that we are back at the ranch for lunch.
 There will be some evening class opportunities after dinner during the week as well.
 The temperature can get chilly at night, but every year is different, so check the forecasts before packing your gear!

 ConnieBurkhart.com